 One of the biggest political discussions included different candidates’ views on how to deal with Brexit.
-As a hot topic in Brittish Politics, it was no surprise the issue came up early on in the debate.
+Being a hot topic in British politics, it was no surprise this issue came up early on in the debate.

-Mr Chalk, who has represented the constituency since 2015, said we can’t have a second referendum because the losing side would not accept the result.
-Although admitting he was grumpy about the referendum result originally.
+Mr Chalk, who has represented the constituency since 2015, said we can’t have a second referendum because the losing side would not accept the result, although he admitted was grumpy about the referendum result originally.

 Labour candidate George Penny said he wanted a second referendum which would offer a better deal than the Tories, protecting worker’s rights and the UK’s environmental commitments.

 Liberal Democrat candidate Max Wilkison said to “stop Brexit” and instead invest in public services such as education and focus on the environment.